ashfordhill/action-wait-for-kafka-message/README.md

 # action-wait-for-kafka-message
 GitHub Action to wait until a deployed Kafka instance has traffic on a given topic, or timeout.

+If a timeout happens, this will fail the workflow which should indicate that whatever intended publishing didn't not occur as expected.

 ## Usage

 ```yaml